Search Pearl City Real Estate

 Very busy local discount store, with a lot of neighborhood walk in traffic.
 Neatly maintained storefront with well established customers.
 Inventory not included in askin...

-New Price reduction to $400,000.
+Back on the market!!!
 Bank Owned property (REO).
-Upgraded CPR unit with laminate flooring, new kitchen granite counter tops upgraded bathroom, new interior...
+Upgraded CPR duplex unit with laminate flooring, new kitchen granite counter tops upgraded bathroom, new interior pai...

 Free Daily Email Updates